 Define what is Humanistic Psychology?

-Humanistic Psychology is based on the faith that ethical and moral values and objectives are the motivating forces of constructing our psychology and determine the human behaviour directly.
+Humanistic Psychology is based on the faith that ethical and moral values and objectives are the motivating forces of constructing our psychology and determine human behaviour directly.
 This value-oriented way observes humans as naturally focused to take full advantage of their inventive selections and interactions to acquire a sharp sense of freedom, responsiveness and life-affirming feelings.

 The Theory and Methods of Humanistic Psychology:

-Humanistic Psychology incorporates numerous techniques of analyzing.
+Humanistic Psychology incorporates numerous techniques for analyzing.
 The various theories suggest that an individual is formed with a discrete priority of their requirement and motivation, that every individual must depend on their own personal knowledge and therapeutic centre and that all persons own free willpower.

 Psychologists, who exercise this procedure of treatment, take up a non-pathological progress and aim the productive, adaptive, and helpful qualities and behaviours of an individual.
 The patient and the counsellor try hard to meet up for the purpose of attaining the same objective and to encourage making contact in a way that will assist in change.
 Self-actualization is the compassion of Humanistic Psychology, and it is premeditated to concentrate on the actions of an individual’s existence since they are qualified.